Inside: A tutorial on using orange neon EL wire to make illuminated pumpkin signs for Halloween.

 Step 4: When all the panel pins are in place, thread the end of the orange el wire through the hole in the chopping board handle.
-If you don’t have a hole in your chopping board, you can drill one.
+You can drill one if you don’t have a hole in your chopping board.

 Then wrap the wire around the pins to create the Jack-O-Lantern face.
 Starting with the eyes and mouth first makes it more accessible.

 Then press the button to turn on the lights.
 The el wire I bought had three different light modes: on, slow flash and fast flash.

 The Other 2 Light-Up Pumpkin Designs

 This light-up pumpkin sign can be for the whole fall season and not just Halloween by simply changing the design.

-I just created a simple outline with the el wire for the final light-up pumpkin decoration.
+I created a simple outline with the EL wire for the final light-up pumpkin decoration.